DeeproChoudhury/DeeproChoudhury/README.md

 ### Hi there 👋

+I'm Deepro, a current masters scholar at Cambridge University.
+I'm interested in the intersection between mathematics and computer science.

 <!--
 **DeeproChoudhury/DeeproChoudhury** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.